 The other sharks encouraged Salinas to take the deal.
 “What’s there to think about,” Kevin O’Leary told Salinas.
 After a few more exchanges, Cuban offered $400,000 for the 25 percent stake.
 Salinas was quiet, looking as if he might be doing calculations in his head.

 And then he suddenly shouted: “I’ll do it.”

 “I’m going to change your life,” Cuban told him.
 “We’re going to make a lot of money.”

 Back stage, a teary-eyed Salinas was filmed talking about the sacrifices of his parents and his own hard work.
 “Finally,” he said.

 “This is a big milestone,” he added, “but there’s still more to do.”

 Salinas grew up in Honduras.
 He began college at Rutgers as an engineering student, but later switched his focus to food science.
 He spent a career working in several of the largest food manufacturing companies in the U.S., including Nabisco and Kraft.

 While he was studying entrepreneurship as an MBA student at Rutgers two years ago, he won first place in the annual business plan competition for his work to grow Perfect Life Nutrition and develop the company’s first snack product – P-nuff Crunch.
 The top prize came with $20,000 to infuse into the three-year-old business.

-Editor’s Note: this article by Susan Todd originally appeared in Rutgers Today.
+Editor’s Note: this article originally appeared in Rutgers Today.